-Are you looking for a nice office projector for small presentation rooms, or are you looking for a high-performance, high brightness business projector for your lecture hall, board room, hotel ballroom or auditorium, or even an interactive advertising display?
+There are mobile projectors and projectors mostly stationary, or mounted to wall or ceilings.
+A typical office projector for small presentation rooms, conference rooms and training rooms these days offers up 2000 to 3500 lumens with entry level performance and resolution, starting at $299.
+That said, those are or are you looking for a high-performance, high brightness business projector for your lecture hall, board room, hotel ballroom or auditorium, or even an interactive advertising display?
 A good business projector meets the criteria of the applications it will be used for, as well as the ambient lighting conditions of the room.
+Recently 1080p business projectors have started hitting the market in affordable price ranges.

 About Business Projectors

-There are several manufacturers out there, although not all build their own product, in fact many simply relabel their product from other original manufacturers or make very minor changes, and sell the products under their own names.
-Here is a short list of the top selling brands that actually design and build their projectors.
-Who is number one varies depending on the research source, but these are the volume leaders:
+There are many brands out there, although not all build their own product, in fact many simply relabel their product from other original manufacturers or make very minor changes, and sell the products under their own names.
+Here is a short list of the top selling brands that actually design and build their projectors, it is not a complete list.
+Who is number one varies depending on the questions asked, although Epson currently claims the largest marketshare worldwide.These are some of the leaders:

-- NEC Projectors - A mix of LCD and DLP Projectors
+- NEC Projectors - A mix of LCD and DLP Projectors, although starting with low cost, best known for their smaller and larger fixed install projectors

-- Canon Projectors - A full lineup of LCD and LCoS projectors, but best known for 3 high res SXGA+ LCOS projectors
+- Canon Projectors - A full lineup of LCD and LCoS projectors, but best known for very high resolution models, and superb color, also DICOM capable (good enough to project images of medical films (x-rays, MRI’s etc.)

 Business Projector Resolution

-Thsee lower resolution SVGA models can now be found for as little at $499, but most entry level projectors sell from between $595 and $895
+Lowest resolution projectors today would be SVGA resolution (800×600) models can now be found for as little at $299, but most entry level projectors sell from between $399 and 699

-Quicktip: Almost all computers out there are now at least XGA resolution, so for clean, clear, crisp small text and graphics you should be looking to get an XGA projector.
+Quicktip: Almost all computers out there are now at least XGA resolution, as are tablets most can work with tablets like the iPads from Apple, and also Android, so for clean, clear, crisp small text and graphics you should be looking to get a projector with XGA resolution or higher.

 Lower resolution SVGA projectors comprise a small fraction of US projector sales, and the bulk of those are purchased by schools.
-In the last year or two, though, the cost of higher resolution projectors has come so close to these, that finally, for example, it seems that SVGA is going away.
-Purchasers of SVGA projectors, generally are schools, or people who really haven't researched it at all, or are just looking for the lowest priced product around.
+In the last year or two, though, the cost of higher resolution projectors has come down enough that SVGA (other than schools), may finally fade away.

 What you’ll find with entry level business projectors:

-- Audio - typically a single audio input, or maybe two (one computer, one video), the exception again would be projectors designed for the school market, where you may get extra audio inputs
+- Audio – typically a single audio input, or maybe two (one computer, one video), the exception again would be projectors designed for the school market, where you may get extra audio inputs, typically limited audio with one or two 2 watt speakers.

 - Remote controls, some projectors will have credit card sized remotes, others will have “full sized”.
 Credit card sized remotes usually offer no, or very limited “remote mousing”.
 They are also typically limited to about a 20 foot range.

 Consider the technology while choosing an entry level business projector.
-For instance, you will need more lumens on a DLP projector to overcome ambient lighting, than would be required of an LCD projector.
+Especially, if color accuracy is important, you will need more lumens on a DLP projector to overcome ambient lighting, than would be required of an LCD projector, Why?
+Color lumens vs. white lumens.
+Our Color Brightness video explains.

 Mid-Price Performance Projectors - Moving up from Entry Level to The Sweet Spot of the Market

-The hot segment for business projectors is the in the $895 - $1999 range.
-It consists of XGA and WXGA (and higher resolution) projectors, providing between 2000 and 4000 lumens, and most recently, a number of higher resolution projectors including even 1080p.
-The standard today is about 2500 lumens, but remember that a 20 or 30% increase in lumens helps, but really isn't a dramatic increase in brightness.
-That's a reason why I think you will likely be better off getting, say, an XGA projector with 2000 lumens instead of perhaps a 3000 lumen SVGA projector.
+The hot segment for business projectors is the in the $700 – $1999 range.
+Resolutions run from XGA up to 1080p! (and higher resolution) projectors, providing between 2500 and 4000 lumens..
+The standard today is about3000 lumens, but remember that a 20 or 30% increase in lumens helps, but really isn’t a dramatic increase in brightness.

-Some examples of good projectors at different price points, with some core features:
+Some examples of good business projectors at different price points, with some core features:

 - Vivitek D537W: MSRP $999, 3200 lumens, 4.2 lbs., WXGA resolution